generalui/pivotaltracker/README.md

 ```

 #### Service Chaining & the Resource Hierarchy
-Think of access to the various resources in terms of the inherent hierarchy of RESTful services.

-These hierarchical relationships are reflected in the pivotal-tracker module interface.
+Chaining works in a way that reflects the hierarchy of the REST API's resource objects.

 Example:

-Access to CRUD methods for comments is provided via the story sub-service...
+Access to CRUD methods for comments is provided via stories...
 ```javascript
 client.project(123).story(456).comments.all(function(error, comments) {